France (FR)

 How do I verify a French VAT number?

 French VAT numbers have a 2-character key + 9-digit SIREN.
-Numeric keys are validated strictly with MOD 97: key = (12 + 3 × (SIREN mod 97)) mod 97.
+First validate the SIREN checksum (non-000 prefixes), then if the key is numeric apply MOD 97: key = (12 + 3 × (SIREN mod 97)) mod 97.
 Alphanumeric keys are treated as not confidently invalid; for active status validation, use VatDB.

 What does a French VAT number look like?